 Our street ended in the gentle fold between the two hills in a final dash of steeply rising dirt that met the stock route.
 Stock would often make a wrong turn or drovers would take shortcuts and stampede their way down our street leaving behind them gracious loads of shit on our front lawns.
 In drier times kangaroos would come out from the scrub to graze on the same sprinklered greenery.

-Beyond the ridge was still unknown to me and too far away from home as yet.
-As I grew older, stories started to come back from the older kids who were adventuring beyond.
-Stories about a place called ‘Devil’s Glen’ where mysteries prevailed; about an old woman you never saw who lived by the billabong at Doctor’s Point in a real humpy.
-They talked of the ruins of an old house, a cellar hidden under leafy green that you could only come across by chance, said to be the Doctors’ and said to be haunted.
-We were just as divided in our part of town as to whether we had or hadn’t been to the cellar as we were by our religions.
-To find the place of the old house, walk amongst it and return with your own story was the quest of quests, the win that declared you as a big kid now and I had my eyes and my ears onto it.
+Beyond the crest of the ridge was still unknown to me and too far away from home as yet.
+As I grew older, stories came back from the big kids who were already venturing beyond.
+Stories about a place called Devil’s Glen where mysteries prevailed; about an old woman you never saw who lived by the billabong at Doctor’s Point in a real humpy.
+And they talked of the ruins of a homestead tucked back into the glen, only the walls of a stone cellar remaining.
+It was hidden under leafy green that you could only come across by chance.
+Said to be the doctor’s and said to be haunted.
+We were equally divided in our part of town as to whether we had or hadn’t been to the cellar as we were by our brand of religion.
+To find the old house, walk amongst it, and return with your own story was the quest of quests, the win that declared you a big kid now.
+And I had my eyes and ears on it.

-Doctor’s Point’ as the land that flattened itself out from the glen to the billabongs on the other side of our hill.
+Doctor’s Point lay on the land that flattened as it rolled out from the glen towards the billabongs on the far side of our hill.
 A dirt road ran from town right through here on its way out to the big river bend at Mungabareena.
 I’d looked out on Doctors Point many a time through a back seat car window long before I’d got the chance to set foot on it.
-The ruins of the old house were up there somewhere I’d be thinking driving past, waiting for me.
+The ruins of the old house were up there somewhere I’d be thinking, waiting for me.

 Back on the stock route, safely within sight of house and home, I was the first to say anything.
-Neither of us had spoken for the last twenty minutes of our scrambled escape; we’d just focussed on the task of getting out of there, dumbfounded by what we saw.
+“Back there John, did you see it?”

 He took a moment, looked at me but didn’t reply.

+I pushed him further.
 “It was white and it had a purple hole in it.”

 He had to have seen it.
 Had to.

-He took another moment then said all he would ever say about it,
+He took another moment then said all he would ever say about it.
+“Yeah.
+I saw it.”

 And we just kept on walking home.

-Some years later, around our kitchen table after a Sunday supper with my Nan, she began yarning to us about her courting days with my grandfather.
-She’d first met him as a friend of the family’s when they were living at Thurgoona, a bush community a few miles north of the Murray.
+Some years later, around our kitchen table after a Sunday supper with my Nan, she began yarning about her courting days with my grandfather.
+She’d first met him as a friend of the family when they were living at Thurgoona, a bush community a few miles north of the Murray.
 They would venture across the paddocks to visit one another.
-One evening, George accompanying her home, they were stopped at the creek crossing by a figure that appeared across their path.
-“Shapeless and white”, she said, “Smooth and roughly in the shape of a person”, it confronted them and stood motionless.
-“Around where you’d buckle a belt,” she said, “It had a purple hole in it.”
+One evening, as George accompanied her home, they were stopped at the creek crossing by a figure blocking their path.
+“Shapeless and white,” she said.
+“Smooth and roughly in the shape of a person.”
+It confronted them motionless, silent.
+“Around where you’d buckle a belt,” she said, “it had a purple hole in it.”